eeue56/elm-for-web-developers/README.md

 A collection of notes for web developers looking into moving to Elm.

+# Where to start?

+The easiest place to start is through looking at some of the [examples on the elm-lang site](http://elm-lang.org/examples).
+I would suggest avoiding looking at any of the Games/Tasks/community examples.
+If you are looking to do HTML-things rather than canvas things, look at the [checkboxes](http://elm-lang.org/examples/checkboxes) example.
+It should introduce the [start-app](https://github.com/evancz/elm-architecture-tutorial/) structure that the majority of Elm programs follow.

 # Interaction, purity and signals

 Elm's signals make it easy to mark a function as pure.